w3c/wai-media-intro/source/accessible-media/production-audio-description.html.erb.md

 {:/nomarkdown}

-When recording the descriptions, it will pay to create the highest-quality audio files possible.
+When recording the descriptions, create the highest-quality audio files possible.
 Keep these points in mind:

 -   Use the highest-quality microphone and recording software available.